 Mix 4 parts water to 1 part white cane sugar.

-It’s important to get the ratio right when making your own hummingbird nectar.
+It’s important to get the ratio right when making your own food for hummingbirds.
 If you use too little sugar you won’t provide enough calories for the hummingbirds.
 Even more concerning, if you use too much sugar, the nectar can be damaging to their kidneys and liver.

 Heat the sugar water